Looking for life insurance and considering Mutual of Omaha’s coverage for kids?

 Not surprisingly, United of Omaha came in at number one because of their rates being so low, coverage being high, outstanding financial record and great customer service.

 Plus the free riders they include are amazing.
-Overall, they hands down have the best whole life insurance for babies.
+Overall, they hands down have the best juvenile whole life insurance.

 2) Gerber Life

 Gerber’ Grow-Up Plan for children isn’t the least expensive option on the market, but it’s still a great policy worthy of the #2 spot.

 They double the coverage once the insured child reaches 18 (with no increase in premium), and Gerber boasts a great track record for how they service their policyholders.

 You should definitely buy Mutual of Omaha first, but if you need more than $50,000 in coverage then look to Gerber next.

 3) Globe Life